sjtug/SJTUBeamer/README_en.md

 %   miniframes infolines  sidebar
 %   default    smoothbars split
 %   shadow     tree       smoothtree
+% use topright/bottomright to change the position of the logo.
+% use comma seperated list to use multiple options at the same time.

 % \tikzexternalize[prefix=build/]
 % To cache the tikz picture, please uncomment the previous line.